Salvation Army: Red kettles

-In many countries, the Salvation Army is recognised during the Christmas season as its volunteers and employees stand outside of businesses and play/sing Christmas carols, or ring bells to inspire passers-by to place donations of cash and cheques inside red kettles.
+In many countries, the Salvation Army is recognised during the Christmas season as its volunteers and employees stand outside of businesses and play or sing Christmas carols, or ring bells to inspire passers-by to place donations of cash and cheques inside red kettles.
 A tradition has developed in the United States in which, in some places, gold coins or rings or bundles of large bills are anonymously inserted into the kettles.
 This was first recorded in 1982, in Crystal Lake, Illinois, a suburb of Chicago.
 Red kettles are not only used during the Christmas season, but throughout the year at other fundraising events, such as on National Doughnut Day in the U.S. On this day, some doughnut shops that teamed up with the Salvation Army have a red kettle set up for donations.
 Each corps has a monetary goal chosen for them by Divisional Headquarters, which differs based on size and capability.